For overall facial geometry

 The biggest mistake I observed was participants focusing solely on chewing duration rather than resistance progression.
 Standard grocery store mastic gum provides minimal resistance after the first week as jaw muscles adapt quickly.
 Three participants who switched to harder variants after week 3 continued seeing progress, while those using the same consistency plateaued rapidly.

-Another critical error was ignoring recovery periods.
-Two participants initially chewed for 2+ hours daily, thinking more equals better results.
-Both developed TMJ symptoms within three weeks and had to reduce intensity significantly.
-The optimal protocol from our study was 45 minutes total with at least 4-hour breaks between sessions to allow muscle recovery.
+Another critical error is ignoring recovery periods.
+People who chew for 2+ hours daily, thinking more equals better results, commonly develop TMJ symptoms within three weeks and have to reduce intensity significantly.
+The optimal protocol is 45 minutes total with at least 4-hour breaks between sessions to allow muscle recovery.

 The fix